seb1080/webOneBiteAtaTime/basics/authentication/auth.md

 The session Hijacking can take the `source-routed` IP packets or the `blind hijacking` or `man-in-the-middle attack` using a sniffing programm to watch for the conversation.

 ### Attack

 - Cross-site scripting (XSS): The attacker tricks the user's computer into running code which is treated as trustworthy because it appears to belong to the server, allowing the attacker to obtain a copy of the cookie or perform other operations.

 ### Solution

 - X-XSS Protection: Use `x-xss-protection` in the header of the request

-- Cross-Site Request Forgery (CSRF): is an attacak that forces an end user to execute unwanted actions on a web app. in which they're currently autheticated.
+- Cross-Site Request Forgery (CSRF): is an attack that forces an end user to execute unwanted actions on a web app. in which they're currently autheticated.

 - Distributed Denial of Service (DDoS): is a comprised of several infected systems which all target a specific system with the objective of rendering it inoperable.

 - Denial of service (Dos):

 # Interesting technologie

 # Reference

 [Token Based Authentication for SPA](https://stormpath.com/blog/token-auth-spa) [OAuth 2.0 Autorization Framework](https://tools.ietf.org/html/rfc6749)